Decision intelligence for real operating calls.

 Decisions that interact

-Which SKUs can absorb a price increase without meaningful volume loss
+Which product groups can absorb a price increase without meaningful demand loss

-When the change takes effect — timing affects channel relationships
+When the change takes effect — timing affects both channels and customer response

-Whether the promotion calendar needs to change alongside pricing
+Whether the promotion calendar needs to move with the price decision

-Which products are already below margin floor under new cost structure
+Which products are already below acceptable margin under the new cost structure

 Demand elasticityMargin floorCost volatility